cyberphone/doc/cbor-large-payloads/README.md

 # CBOR + Large attached file
 This repository shows how you can combine CBOR with large attached files without embedding the files in CBOR.
-That is, using as little RAM as possible.
+The primary goal is to use as little RAM as possible.

-Prerequisite: a CBOR decoder being able to read a CBOR object from an _input stream_, while leaving the remaing part of the stream untouched.
-Using the Java implementation of [CBOR::Core](https://www.ietf.org/archive/id/draft-rundgren-cbor-core-24.html) this works out of the box.
+Prerequisite: a CBOR decoder being able to read a CBOR object from an _input stream_, while leaving the remaing part of the stream _untouched_.
+Using the Java implementation of [CBOR::Core](https://www.ietf.org/archive/id/draft-rundgren-cbor-core-24.html), this works out of the box.

 CBOR file in diagnostic notation:
 ```cbor